ronniross/cognitive-engine/README.md

 * **Infinite scroll** and **autoplay features** neutralize our brain's natural "stopping cues," exploiting our tendency to continue a passive activity.
 * **Variable reward schedules** in notifications and "likes" mimic the mechanics of a slot machine, fostering a compulsive need for social validation and keeping users tethered to the platform.

-From this perspective, the negative consequences—such as political polarization, mental health issues, the spread of misinformation, and the erosion of privacy—are not unforeseen bugs.
+From this perspective, the negative consequences, such as political polarization, mental health issues, the spread of misinformation, and the erosion of privacy, are not unforeseen bugs.
 They are the predictable, and often acceptable, byproducts of a system designed to maximize data extraction and return on investment.
 The models are not "broken" when they cause harmful byproducts; they are working perfectly according to the narrow, profit-centric logic they were designed and trained on.
 The "cognitive pitfall" is thus transformed from a simple human error into a targetable vulnerability, a resource to be mined.
 Therefore, addressing these issues requires more than technical patches; it requires a fundamental challenge to the value systems embedded within the technology we create and deploy.

 ### 1.5.1 Mitigation Strategies for systematic cognitive degeneration